intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 issues relevant to the worldwide Internet.
 Liaison relationships are kept informal whenever possible, and must possess demonstrable value to the IETF's technical mandate.
-Individual participants from the IETF community are appointed as liaison managers or representatives to other organizations by the IAB.
+Individual participants from the IETF community are appointed as liaison managers to other organizations by the IAB.

 In general, a liaison relationship is most valuable when there are areas of technical development of mutual interest.
 For the most